Security Addendum

 7. Vendors and Subprocessors

 Aperture requires all vendors and subprocessors with access to Customer Data to maintain security standards that are consistent with or exceed the obligations set forth in this Addendum.
 Vendor security assessments are conducted prior to engagement and reviewed on a periodic basis.
-Aperture maintains a current list of subprocessors at runaperture.com/legal.
+A current subprocessor list is available on request at security@runaperture.com.

 8. Physical Data Center Controls